SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 You are immune to being blinded, deafened, frightened, or poisoned, and any critical hit against you counts as a normal hit instead, unless you are incapacitated or cannot perceive the attacker.

-* Favored Enemy

-Gain advantage on ability checks towards this creature type, and additional damage against it equal to your knowledge level.

 ## 7. Wildmaster